digitalbricklayer/techteapotcom/src/content/posts/comparing-copilot-vs-google-gemini-pro-nagios/index.md

             alt="Microsoft Copilot in action answering a query" caption="Figure 1: Microsoft Copilot in action answering the query" >}}

-The query produced an Ansible playbook listed below:
+The query produced the Ansible playbook listed below:

 ```yaml
 ---